 You have various rights under Data Protection Law to access and understand the personal data we hold about you, and in some cases to ask for it to be erased or amended or for us to stop processing it, but subject to certain exemptions and limitations.

 You always have the right to withdraw consent, where given, or otherwise object to receiving generic or fundraising communications.
 Please be aware however that the schools may have another lawful reason to process the personal data in question even without your consent.
 That reason will usually have been asserted under this Privacy Notice, or may exist under some form of contract or agreement with the individual (e.g. an employment or parent contract, or because a purchase of goods and services).
+Please note that withdrawal of consent does not affect the legality of any processing that took place prior to that withdrawal.

 You should be aware that certain data is exempt from the right of access.
 This may include information which identifies other individuals, or information which is subject to legal privilege.
 We are also not required to disclose any pupil examination scripts (though examiners’ comments may fall to be disclosed), nor any confidential reference given by the school for the purposes of the education, training or employment of any individual.